Obsession

 Patrick is traumatized.

-With someone willing to do or say almost anything to maintain control over me.
+I’ve been there — with someone willing to do or say almost anything to maintain control over me.

 Including self-harm.